 The constellation availability and continuity figures for the baseline constellation, and for all satellites, based on the NANU information are shown in the following table.
-Note that for continuity and availability, the baseline constellation is not affected if at least one of the satellites in an expanded slot is healthy, i.e. an outage on one of the satellites in an expanded slot does not affect the statistics for the baseline constellation.
+Note that for continuity and availability, the baseline constellation is affected if at least one of the satellites in an expanded slot is healthy, i.e. an outage on one of the satellites in an expanded slot still affects the statistics for the baseline constellation.

-Code: Date: GMVNSL_IAA-GPS-SPS-Q3-21
+Code: C

+GMVNSL_IAA-GPS-SPS-Q1-22